'Blue Exorcist' Season 3 Will Have Rin Fighting The Illuminati And An ExWire Traitor

 First off, this spoilers guide is not intended to be a point-by-point synopsis for the Ao no Exorcist manga and the eventual Blue Exorcist anime.
 While this spoilers article will give you an overall picture of what to expect when the Blue Exorcist Season 3 release date rolls around, it will not contain any major spoilers related to the plot points.
 Rest assured that you will have some surprises in store when the anime eventually airs.

-(If you have not watched Blue Exorcist: Kyoto Saga, it’s highly recommended that you watch the first season up to episode 17.
-The second season was not friendly to newcomers to the anime series since it does not explain the full context of prior events nor why characters are behaving as they are.)
+If you have not watched Blue Exorcist: Kyoto Saga, it’s highly recommended that you watch the first season up to Episode 17.
+The second season was not friendly to newcomers to the anime series, since it does not explain the full context of prior events, nor why characters are behaving as they are.

 The focus of the Blue Exorcist Season 3 story arc will be on a mysterious group called the Illuminati.
-They may share the same name as a different worldwide conspiracy theory, but in this case their agenda is aligned with Demons.
-The Illuminati is led by the strongest Demon Lucifer, who is called the King of Light.
-Their goal is to revive Satan but they’re also experimenting on human zombies and working on an elixir intended on reviving demons across the globe.
-But in order to create perfect elixir the powers of a certain ExWire will need to be coerced.
+They may share the same name as a different worldwide conspiracy theory, but in this case, their agenda is aligned with Demons.
+The Illuminati is led by the strongest Demon, Lucifer, who is called the King of Light.
+Their goal is to revive Satan, but they’re also experimenting on human zombies and working on an elixir intended on reviving demons across the globe.
+But in order to create a perfect elixir, the powers of a certain ExWire will need to be coerced.

 As you can probably guess, the traitorous Saburota Todou is a member of the Illuminati.
-While Rin’s brother Yukio managed to defeat the demonic Illuminati agent near the end of Ao no Exorcist Season 2 by overloading his body with magical fire energy, Todou escaped while in an ashen form due to his incredible regenerative abilities granted by Karura.
-The battle revealed to Yukio that he may have inherited powers from his father Satan, which came as a shock.
+While Rin’s brother, Yukio, managed to defeat the demonic Illuminati agent near the end of Ao no Exorcist Season 2 by overloading his body with magical fire energy, Todou escaped while in an ashen form due to his incredible regenerative abilities granted by Karura.
+The battle revealed to Yukio that he may have inherited powers from his father, Satan, which came as a shock.
 Unfortunately, instead of being honest with the ExWires or Rin, Yukio chooses to hide the fact that his eyes turned blue with flames when at death’s door.

 The Ao no Exorcist Season 3 story begins with the discovery of an artificial Gehenna Gate, a portal between the material world, Assiah, and Gehenna, the realm of the demons.
-It is believed the Illuminati have created this gate within a Russian waste facility but the demonic portal has yet to open fully.
-The Exorcists are able to slow its opening but eventually it’ll open within several months.
+It is believed the Illuminati have created this gate within a Russian waste facility, but the demonic portal has yet to open fully.
+The Exorcists are able to slow its opening, but eventually it’ll open within several months.

 The demons claim that Assiah and Gehenna were once a single realm from which both darkness and light originated.
 Besides reviving Satan, the Illuminati desire to forcibly merge the two realms into a single whole.
 The Illuminati have been running a variety of experiments, many of which have failed with unpleasant consequences for those involved.

 It should not be any surprise that Mephisto Pheles is at the center of the Illuminati Saga considering how he treats Rin, Yukio, and the ExWires as his personal pawns.
-While anime watchers already know that Rin and Mephisto are related, it is revealed that this Exorcist’s true identity is the Demon King of Time, Samael, who is second strongest demon of Gehenna’s eight Demon Kings.
+While anime watchers already know that Rin and Mephisto are related, it is revealed that this Exorcist’s true identity is the Demon King of Time, Samael, who is the second strongest demon of Gehenna’s eight Demon Kings.
 Mephisto invites Rin to his mansion only to transport Satan’s son to Gehenna for a battle test against a demonic cuckoo clock.

-After this battle is ended, Mephisto tasks Rin and his friends with solving True Cross Academy’s Seven Mysteries, which leads to hi-jinks involving wedding gown-wearing ghostly cross-dressers, moving statues, portraits, and all sorts of mysteries.
-Really, the biggest mystery is how the guys and gals of the ExWires feel about each other since the upcoming student festival involves a dance party….which requires a date in order to attend!
+After this battle is ended, Mephisto tasks Rin and his friends with solving True Cross Academy’s Seven Mysteries, which leads to hijinks involving wedding gown-wearing ghostly cross-dressers, moving statues, portraits, and all sorts of mysteries.
+Really, the biggest mystery is how the guys and gals of the ExWires feel about each other since the upcoming student festival involves a dance party — which requires a date in order to attend.

 While a festival night should be all about fun, this party is crashed by Lucifer himself.
-The barriers protecting True Cross Academy are destroyed by demonic Seraphim and Lucifer declares war between his Illuminati and the True Cross Order.
+The barriers protecting True Cross Academy are destroyed by demonic Seraphim, and Lucifer declares war between his Illuminati and the True Cross Order.
 The Illuminati use this distraction to infiltrate the academy in order to achieve their true goal.

 Another major plot point for Ao no Exorcist Season 3 should be the shocking discovery that there is a traitor within the ExWires.
 Don’t worry, this person’s identity won’t be directly revealed within these Blue Exorcist spoilers, but audiences will learn this person became a spy for the Illuminati before joining the True Cross Academy.